idanieljana/ts-bootcamp/src/w-05/state-management-1/state-management-1.md

 Task:

+- Write test for store to check the default values
-- Write test for store to check the game stage change
+- Write test for store to check the game stage and level change when game is started
 - Write test for store to check the computed properties work as expected on game stage change

 ### Notes